engineering-collaboration/book/docs/book/introduction/README.md

 ---
 title: Introduction
 description: The anatomy of collaboration in software presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
-This brief literary excursion will provide us with the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
+This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
 ---

 # Introduction

 Software companies are required to adapt to rapid technological, economical, and political change in order to viably compete on any market.
 This fact introduces the paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.

 *The anatomy of collaboration in software* presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
-This brief literary excursion will provide us with the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
+This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

 ## Structure